HalfCodedPrince/hot_cold_rain/canon/snapshots/social_and_cultural/social_and_cultural_c1503.md

 - **Etiquette tells.** Ear-ports, veil routes, and cap doffing signal status and rite; public spaces assume **ear-friendly** hoods and quiet soles in shrines and benches.

 ## V. Education & theatres of skill
-- **Where taught.** Apprenticeship first; collegia in estuaries (assay, pilotage, letters); drama schools do civic training by other means.
+- **Where taught.** Apprenticeship first; collegia in estuaries (assay, navigation, letters); drama schools do civic training by other means.
 - **What taught.** Accounts, weights, tune-law, convoy arithmetic; stage rhetoric; map-chant and reef songs.
 Shrine schools teach meter and obedience; Gardens teach contracts.

 ## VI.
 Family, kin-maze, and marriage